How to Help For-Profit Clients

 Regardless of the type of business entity chosen, the clinical student must conduct research to determine if the preferred business name is “available” for use.
 First and foremost, this requires the student to examine the records of the Secretary of State in the jurisdiction of choice to be certain that there is not already in existence a corporation, LLC, or other entity with the same name.
 If so, the Secretary of State will not permit the new entity to be formed.
-In some jurisdictions, the prohibition applies to any name that is “similar” to the preexisting name in appearance, sound, or meaning.
+In some jurisdictions, the prohibition applies to any name that is “similar” to or “not distinguishable” from the preexisting name in appearance, sound, or meaning.
 The applicable test varies from state to state.

 Proposed names can be searched in most jurisdictions through the Secretary of State’s online data base.
 See, for example:

 State laws permit an entrepreneur to “reserve” a business name with the Secretary of State (if the entrepreneur is not quite ready to form the entity) on the payment of a prescribed reservation fee.
 In most cases, the entrepreneur will not wish to postpone forming the entity, and reservation of the name will be unnecessary.

 If the business is to be operated as a sole proprietorship or partnership under a name that is different than the name(s) of the owners(s), state law may require that the “assumed” or “fictitious” name be publicly recorded, e.g., in Illinois, with the clerk of the county in which the principal office is located.